 72 "3.
-Affected Environment 3.5 Environmental Justice Section 3.5 of the PSPP PA/FEIS establishes the context for examining impacts of the PSPP and alternatives upon minority and low income populations.
-The document summarizes federal laws, policies, and guidelines pertinent to a NEPA analysis, including the Civil Rights Act of 1964, Executive Order 12898, and the CEQ's Environmental Justice Guidance.
-Each remains applicable to the PSEGS and does not require supplement.
-The PSPP PA/FEIS also discusses the distribution of minority and low income populations that could be affected by such development.
+Affected Environment 3.5 Environmental Justice Section 3.5 of the PSPP PA/FEIS establishes the context for examining impacts of the PSPP and alternatives upon minority and low-income populations.
+The PSPP PA/FEIS document summarizes federal laws, policies, and guidelines pertinent to a NEPA analysis, including the Civil Rights Act of 1964, Executive Order 12898, and the CEQ's Environmental Justice Guidance.
+Each document remains applicable to the PSEGS and does not require supplement.
+The PSPP PA/FEIS also discusses the distribution of minority and low-income populations that could be affected by such development.
 Described more fully below, these discussions have been revised in this Draft SEIS to reflect updated demographic data.
 3.5.1 Minority Populations According to the CEQ, minority individuals are defined as members of the following groups: American Indian or Alaskan Native; Asian or Pacific Islander; Black, not of Hispanic origin; or Hispanic.
 A minority population, for the purposes of environmental justice considerations, is identified when the minority population of the potentially affected area is greater than 50 percent or meaningfully greater than the percentage of the minority population in the general population or other appropriate unit of geographical analysis (CEQ, 1997).1 Table 3.5-1 presents the minority population composition of planning areas in the vicinity of the proposed project site, based on the 2007-2011 American Community Survey (ACS).
-The populated area nearest the site is the community of Desert Center, represented in the ACS as ZIP Code Tabulation Area (ZCTA) 92239.
-The minority population represents 50 percent of this community.
+The populated area nearest the proposed project site is the community of Desert Center, represented in the ACS as ZIP Code Tabulation Area (ZCTA) 92239.
+The minority population represents 50 percent of the community of Desert Center.
 In addition to Desert Center, information is shown for the nearby city of Blythe and for Riverside County as a whole.
-Both have minority population greater than 50 percent.
-Thus, in all planning areas around the proposed site, minority populations meet or exceed 50 percent of the total population.
+Both the city of Blythe and Riverside County have minority population greater than 50 percent.
+Thus, in all planning areas around the proposed project site, minority populations meet or exceed 50 percent of the total population.
 3.5.2 Low Income Populations Unlike the CEQ (1997) guidance on minority populations, none of the environmental justice guidance documents contain a quantitative definition of what proportion of low-income individuals defines a low-income population.
-In the absence of guidance, this analysis relies on the density used to identify a minority population as ""meaningfully greater"" than the general population also to identify low-income populations.
+In the absence of guidance, this analysis relies on the density used to identify a minority population as "meaningfully greater" than the general population also to identify low-income populations.
 Thus, if the proportion of individuals living under the poverty line is 150 percent or more than that of the general population, this analysis considers that community to be a low-income population.
-1 According to the CEQ guidelines, ""Minority"" is defined as all persons except non-Hispanic whites.
+1 According to the CEQ guidelines, "Minority" is defined as all persons except non-Hispanic whites.
 In other words, minority is defined as all racial groups other than white, and all persons of Hispanic origin, regardless of race.
 Palen Solar Electric Generating System Draft SEIS 3.5-1 July 2013"